All Episodes

 You put your name and you show your support for stopping global warming because you love the earth.

-The actor writer remained true to his cantankerous curb your enthusiasm character in reacting to the giveaway, an idea his wife said she came up with spontaneously without consulting him.
+The actor-writer remained true to his cantankerous curb your enthusiasm character in reacting to the giveaway, an idea his wife said she came up with spontaneously without consulting him.

-Well, why who's who would who would not believe that?
+Who would not believe that?

 Doesn't tell him about it.

-You know, why don't they give away a new one and thereby increase the number of of these hybrids on the road rather than give away a used one?
+You know, why don't they give away a new one and thereby increase the number of these hybrids on the road rather than give away a used one?

 Give away a used typical liberal.

-Your guiding lights with times of trouble, confusion, murkiness, strange car accidents, trouble, tumult, torture, humiliation, CIA resignations, and even the good times.
+Your guiding light to times of trouble, confusion, murkiness, strange car accidents, trouble, tumult, torture, humiliation, CIA resignations, and even the good times here on the EIB network.

 It's so pathetic and funny and predictable.